-This example illustrates how to connect to an IBM DB2 database server through JDBC.
+This example illustrates how to connect to an IBM DB2 database server via JDBC.

 - JRE (Java Runtime Environment) or Java Development Kit (JDK) must be installed.
 This may be either Oracle JDK or an open source build such as Oracle OpenJDK.
-DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: a) The custom JVM path you may have set in application Options, see Java Settings (57); b) The JVM path found in the Windows registry; c) The JAVA\HOME environment variable. - Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK.
-This example uses Oracle's OpenJDK 11.0 64-bit, and, consequently, the 64-bit version of DatabaseSpy. - The JDBC driver (one or several .jar files that provide connectivity to the database) must be available on your operating system.
+DatabaseSpy will determine the path to the Java Virtual Machine (JVM) from the following locations, in this order: (i) the custom JVM path you may have set in application Options; see Java Settings; (ii) the JVM path found in the Windows registry; (iii) the JAVA\HOME environment variable. - Make sure that the platform of DatabaseSpy (32-bit, 64-bit) matches that of the JRE/JDK. - The JDBC driver (one or several .jar files that provide connectivity to the database) must be available on your operating system.
 This example uses the JDBC driver available after installing the IBM Data Server Client version 10.1 (64-bit).
 For the JDBC drivers to be installed, choose a Typical installation, or select this option explicitly on the installation wizard.

-🔀 DB2 Setup - IBM Data Server Client - DB2COPY1 × Select the features to install To customize which features are installed, click on icons in the following g list.
-The IPM Data Server Cleant Feature Description JDBC Support allows Java samples, not containing embedded SQL (SQLJ), to be built and run using the JDBC driver.
-OLE DB Support SQLJ Support Installation folder Directory C:\Program Files\IBM\SQLLIB\ C hange Space required: 707 MB D isk Space InstallShield < B ack Next > Cancel Help
+🖟 DB2 Setup - IBM Data Server Client - DB2 COPY1 × Select the fea atures to install To customize wł nich features are installed, , click on icons in the followin ng list.
+IDM Data Carrier Client Feature Description - DB2 LDAP DB2 LDAP Interfaces Interfaces ID OD OD OD OL ender client support ~ JDBC Support allows Java samples, not containing embedded SQL (SQLJ), to be built and run using the JDBC driver.
+This feature requires 28 MB on your hard drive.
+Installation fo lder Directory C:\Program Files\IBM I\SQLLIB\ C hange Space required: 707 MB Disk Space InstallShield < B ack Next > Cancel Help